Hyperscale: The next generation of data center architecture

 - Cooling: Hyperscale locations are starting to move toward more temperate and colder climates in an attempt to save on cooling costs.
 Inside, cooling systems seen in traditional data centers are replaced with custom air handlers, large metal boxes containing a blower and cooling elements that allow the servers to run at a higher ambient temperature.

-- Application Portability: Hyperscale data centers run cloud applications that are highly portable, so if a server fails, workloads can easily be moved around.
-In a traditional data center, if a server running a critical application fails, it needs to be repaired before the application can effectively run.
+- Application portability: Hyperscale data centers run cloud applications that are highly portable, so if a server fails, workloads can easily be moved around.
+In a traditional data center, if a server running a critical business applications fails, it needs to be repaired before the application can effectively run.

 - Power: As part of the commodification of subsystems under the Open Compute Platform, power supply is being taken out of the servers and, in some instances, built directly into the individual custom racks.
 Alternatively, some operators prefer to use a centralized UPS solution to avoid some of the added maintenance of distributed power architecture.
 In either case, hyperscales prefer to use lithium-ion batteries instead of traditional valve-regulated sealed lead-acid batteries, because they pack a lot of energy into a much smaller footprint.